 At these fun and engaging get-togethers, staff from Trinity Metro will teach you everything you need to know.
 Join us for an upcoming session near you.

 Add to your adventure by riding scheduled Trinity Metro buses, trolleys and TRE trains.
 We can even teach your group how to ride in our Transit 101 program!

 Simply decide when and where you want to take your class or group.
 Keep in mind this is not a special charter service.
 Your group will ride with other passengers.
 For more information, call 817-215-8600.

-Drive to one of the Trinity Metro bus or TRE rail lots across the city, park your car for free, and ride to your destination.
+Drive to one of the Trinity Metro bus, TEXRail or TRE rail parking lots across the city, park your car for free, and ride to your destination.
 TEXRail parking has a 20-hour limit to allow for long shifts and overnight shifts for commuters.
 Free parking is available at seven of the nine TEXRail stations – all except Fort Worth Central Station and DFW Airport Terminal B.

 Make your commute more enjoyable through a Rideshare program.
 Whether you choose a carpool or a vanpool, you will benefit by reducing congestion and saving time and money.

 Your employer may also offer commuter benefits for using a Rideshare program.
 In most cases, the employer purchases a transit/vanpool pass or voucher from a local transit operator or voucher provider.

 Track your contribution to our area’s alternative commute options by registering with the North Central Council of Governments (NCTCOG) TRY PARKING IT web page.